-Homestyle Mac and Cheese is the creamiest, cheesiest, and tastiest macaroni you'll ever eat.
-It's made with three cheeses and topped with crunchy bread crumbs to create the perfect homemade side dish!
+Homestyle Mac and Cheese is the creamiest, cheesiest, and most delicious macaroni and cheese recipe you can find.
+It’s made with three cheeses and topped with crunchy Panko bread crumbs to create the best southern mac and cheese ever!

 Why You’ll Love This Recipe

-As far as I'm concerned, homemade macaroni and cheese is the number one comfort food out there.
-It's got everything you need to slip into pasta nirvana within seconds.
-Ooey, gooey sharp cheddar mixed with gouda and pasta is like hanging out with peas and carrots.
-They're simply made for each other!
+Ooey, gooey sharp cheddar cheese mixed with gouda and pasta is like hanging out with peas and carrots.
+They’re simply made for each other!

-Homestyle Mac and Cheese has everything you love...and you'll know it when you taste that first bite.
-Creamy cheeses, savory spices, and a buttery, crunchy topping is something you need in your life!
+Homestyle Mac and Cheese has everything you love…and you’ll know it when you taste that first bite.
+Creamy cheese, savory spices, and a buttery, crunchy topping is something you need in your life!

 Here’s a handy shopping list for you to take to the store.
 (Quantities are listed in the recipe card below.)